istio/istio.io/content/en/docs/setup/upgrade/gateways/index.md

 Only resources whose name and revision labels match the `IstioOperator` CR passed to `istioctl` install/operator will be affected by any changes to the CR - all other resources in the cluster will be ignored.
-It is important to make sure that each `IstioOperator` installs components that do not overlap with another `IstioOperator` CR, otherwise the two CR's will cause controllers or `istioctl` commands to fight.
+It is important to make sure that each `IstioOperator` installs components that do not overlap with another `IstioOperator` CR, otherwise the two CR's will cause controllers or `istioctl` commands to interfere with each other.

 ### Upgrade with `istioctl`